Vršac: Ethnic groups

 Within the city, the settlements with a Serb ethnic majority are: Vršac (the city itself), Vatin, Veliko Središte, Vlajkovac, Vršački Ritovi, Gudurica, Zagajica, Izbište, Pavliš, Parta, Potporanj, and Uljma.
 The settlements with a Romanian ethnic majority are: Vojvodinci, Jablanka, Kuštilj, Mali Žam, Malo Središte, Markovac, Mesić, Ritiševo, Sočica, and Straža. Šušara has a Hungarian ethnic majority (Székelys colonised from Bukovina during the World War I), while Orešac is an ethnically mixed settlement with a Romanian plurality.

 Vršac is the seat of the Serb Orthodox Eparchy of Banat.
 Some notable Serb cultural-artistic societies in Vršac are "Laza Nančić", "Penzioner" and "Grozd".
 The city's Romanian minority has a Romanian-language theater, schools and a museum.
 Romanian-language instruction takes place in some kindergartens, elementary schools, high schools and one teachers' university.
 The cultural organization and folklore group "Luceafarul" hold many cultural events in Vršac and nearby Romanian-populated villages.
 In 2005, Romania opened a consulate in Vršac.

 The population of the city (52,026 people) is composed of the following ethnic groups (2011 census):

 Economy and industry

 Vršac is a city famous for well-developed industry, especially pharmaceuticals, wine and beer, confectioneries and textiles.
 The leading pharmaceutical company in Vršac (and nationwide) is the Hemofarm, which helped start the city's Technology Park.

 Vršac is considered to be one of the most significant centres of agriculture in the region of southern Banat, which is the southern part of the province of Vojvodina.
-It is mainly because it has 54,000 hectares of arable and extremely fertile land in its possession.
+It is mainly because it has 54,000 hectares of arable and extremely fertile land.

-The following table gives a preview of total number of registered people employed in legal entities per their core activity (as of 2018):
+The following table gives a preview of the total number of registered people employed in legal entities per their core activity (as of 2022):